hackwaly/hoof/README.md

 * Render once, update by data binding.
 * Not diff virtual-dom(s), diff data on necessary.
-* No wrap span element for text binding.
+* No wrapper span element for text binding.
 It won't break your css.
 * Support render fragments.

 #### Example